Quintuplin/340FinalProject/README.txt

 	How we tested for it:

 		A variant on the cache speed solution described below, the noncache solution had two main differences.
 		 a) A much larger array was malloced, to ensure that it would not be in cache to begin with.
 This array was also freed and re- allocated between trials, so that each test would be equally cache-free.
 		 b) A custom spacing was figured out for the for loop.
-This spacing would be sufficiently large as to dodge even the largest of possible cache and cache-block sizes, while being as small as possible within that parameter to allow for the maximum number of tests before a reallocation would be required Beyond that, it was yet again not much more than a big nested loop set; with the timing element outside of the innermost loop to allow even that small error to be statistically minimized.
+This spacing would be sufficiently large as to dodge even the largest of possible cache and cache-block sizes, while being as small as possible within that parameter to allow for the maximum number of tests before a reallocation would be required Beyond that, it was not much more than a big nested loop set; with the timing element outside of the innermost loop to allow even that small error to be statistically minimized.

 4. How long does a reference that can be satisfied from cache take to complete?